-Crimson Cruisers is a bike library program created to make bicycling accessible to the students, faculty, and staff of Indiana University.
-The bike featured above is one we have recycled for the program.
+Crimson Cruisers is a bike library pilot program created to make bicycling accessible to the students, faculty, and staff of Indiana University.

-Eventually, Crimson Cruisers will be similar to checking out a book at your local library; all you'll need is an IUB ID to take home a bike.
-When renting a bike, individuals will also receive a helmet, lights, lock, and bell to meet local and state laws.
-We're currently in our pilot stage; 12 individuals were recently selected to be our summer ambassadors.
-The particpants received their bikes on April 22 and will keep them, free of charge, until August.
+Crimson Cruisers works like checking out a book at your local library; all you'll need is an IUB ID to take home a bike along with a helmet, lights, lock, and bell to meet local and state laws.
+We're currently in our pilot stage ironing out operational details and gauging campus interest; 12 individuals are selected each semester as Crimson Cruiser ambassadors.

 Read about Crimson Cruisers in Inside IU!